AhmedJoda/ahmedjoda/README.md

 ### Yo! 👋🏻,

-I am a passionate Full Stack Software Developer 🚀 from Egypt 🇪🇬. having an experience of building Web and Mobile applications with JavaScript, Php, vue, NodeJS, TypeScript, flutter and some other cool libraries and frameworks.
+I am a passionate Back-End Software Developer 🚀 from Egypt 🇪🇬. having an experience of building Web and Mobile applications with JavaScript, Php, vue, NodeJS, TypeScript, flutter and some other cool libraries and frameworks.

 Interested in game development.